February 2

 The "Pork Mutiny" started because Finnish soldiers on the Soviet border got salted pork instead of fresh meat.
 For three days in November 1922, troops in Kuolajärvi and Savukoski refused orders.
 They weren't political — just hungry and cold, stationed in Arctic Finland where temperatures hit minus 40.
 The government sent negotiators, not troops.
 The mutineers got better rations.
 Nobody was executed.
 Sometimes revolution is just about dinner.

-Twenty sled dog teams ran 674 miles through a blizzard to deliver diphtheria antitoxin to Nome.
+Twenty sled dog teams ran 674 miles through an Arctic blizzard in January 1925 to deliver diphtheria antitoxin to Nom…

 A magnitude 6.2 earthquake rocked the Saint Lawrence Valley, rattling buildings from Ontario to New Jersey.